Starsakary/TronjDocument/mddocs/RPC_APIs.md

 ### Transfer

-Transfer TRX. amount in SUN.
+Transfer TRX.
+The amount is in SUN.

 **PARAMS**